-Considering the proposal for interest rate shocks in the 2020 Solvency II Review, the plot changes slightly: the marginal up-shocks proposed as for the Standard Formula, especially for short terms, and the down shocks for most of the terms, increase.
+Considering EIOPA's proposal for interest rate shocks in the 2020 Solvency II Review, the plot changes quite significantly: the marginal up as well as down-shocks proposed as for the Standard Formula increase.
+The increase is stronger the shorter the term and especially prominent for the up-shocks.

 As stated above, movements of yield curves are more complex than variations in single maturities.
-To further explore these aspects, the study also comprises two simplified portfolios of short positions in risk free instruments.
-One portfolio was derived from the cash flow profile and duration of the combined liabilities of all European insurers ("BMP L_D.long").
-The second one has a shorter duration (4.6 years compared to 13.1) and was derived from combined non-life and Non-SLT-health19 liabilities only ("BMP L_D.short").
-They can be thought of as simplified and deterministic liability portfolios (cf. also section 5.1.2, Asset-Liability BMP).
+To further explore these aspects, the study also comprises three simplified portfolios of short positions in risk free instruments.
+One portfolio was derived from the cash flow profile and duration of the combined liabilities of all European insurers ("BMP L\D.long").
+The second one has a shorter duration (4.6 years compared to 13.1) and was derived from combined non-life and Non-SLT-health liabilities only ("BMP L\D.short").
+As mentioned in section 5.1.1 the third portfolio was derived in dependency of A\EUR, i.e. the Asset BMP based on their European VA-portfolio.
+It is created in such a way that the combination of this asset portfolio and the simplified liability portfolio does not exhibit a duration mismatch.
+This results in a portfolio with a duration between the other two liability portfolios, i.e. 7.5.
+All three can be thought of as simplified and deterministic liability portfolios (cf. also section 5.1.2, Asset-Liability BMP).
 Evaluating these portfolios is a first step in analysing the characteristics of interest rate modelling beyond parallel shifts, although it only provides a global picture of the aggregated impact of the modelled rate curve shapes.